History of bitcoin: 2013

-In February 2013, the bitcoin-based payment processor Coinbase reported selling US$1 million worth of bitcoins in a single month at over $22 per bitcoin.
+In February 2013, the exchange Coinbase reported selling US$1 million worth of bitcoins in a single month at over $22 per bitcoin.
 The Internet Archive announced that it was ready to accept donations as bitcoins and that it intends to give employees the option to receive portions of their salaries in bitcoin currency.

+In Charles Stross's 2013 science fiction novel Neptune's Brood, the universal interstellar payment system is known as "bitcoin" and operates using cryptography.
+Stross later blogged that the reference was intentional, saying "I wrote Neptune's Brood in 2011.
+Bitcoin was obscure back then, and I figured had just enough name recognition to be a useful term for an interstellar currency: it'd clue people in that it was a networked digital currency."

 In March, the bitcoin transaction log, called the blockchain, temporarily split into two independent chains with differing rules on how transactions were accepted.
 For six hours two bitcoin networks operated at the same time, each with its own version of the transaction history.
 The core developers called for a temporary halt to transactions, sparking a sharp sell-off.
 Normal operation was restored when the majority of the network downgraded to version 0.7 of the bitcoin software.
 The Mt.
 Gox exchange briefly halted bitcoin deposits and the exchange rate briefly dipped by 23% to $37 as the event occurred before recovering to previous level of approximately $48 in the following hours.
 In the US, the Financial Crimes Enforcement Network (FinCEN) established regulatory guidelines for "decentralized virtual currencies" such as bitcoin, classifying American bitcoin miners who sell their generated bitcoins as Money Service Businesses (or MSBs), that may be subject to registration and other legal obligations.

 In April, payment processors BitInstant and Mt.
 Gox experienced processing delays due to insufficient capacity resulting in the bitcoin exchange rate dropping from $266 to $76 before returning to $160 within six hours.
 Bitcoin gained greater recognition when services such as OkCupid and Foodler began accepting it for payment.
 In April 2013, Eric Posner, a law professor at the University of Chicago, stated that "a real Ponzi scheme takes fraud; bitcoin, by contrast, seems more like a collective delusion."

 On 15 May 2013, the US authorities seized accounts associated with Mt.
 Gox after discovering that it had not registered as a money transmitter with FinCEN in the US.